 - Stress and anxiety

 - Hidden infections

 - Poor diet

 - Environmental pollution

 These things can change the bacteria in your intestines and damage the lining of your gut.
 When that happens, food particles and allergens can leak across this damaged barrier, resulting in a condition known as leaky gut syndrome, or increased intestinal permeability.
 Your immune system attacks these partially digested food particles and toxins, and inflammation results, leading to numerous health problems.
 Chronic inflammation has been linked to every major chronic disease, including heart disease, cancer, diabetes, obesity, dementia, and more.

-Chronic internal inflammation can also cause your thyroid to become inflamed.
-Your thyroid produces hormones that control your metabolism.
-So if your thyroid is inflamed and out of whack, it naturally follows that your metabolism (and thus your weight) will be impacted.
+Chronic internal inflammation can interfere with weight loss in a number of ways.
+Inflammation can cause your thyroid to become inflamed.
+The thyroid produces hormones that control metabolism, so if your thyroid is inflamed and out of whack, it naturally follows that your metabolism (and thus your weight) will be impacted.

 Food sensitivities and inflammation

 Food sensitivities are a major contributing factor to chronic inflammation.
 Food sensitivity is different than what we typically think of as an allergy.
 Someone with a severe food allergy (known as an an IgE hypersensitivity reaction) will display an immediate reaction such as hives or difficulty breathing and will require medical attention.
 Food sensitivities, or delayed allergies (known as IgG delayed hypersensitivity reaction), may not result in a reaction until a few hours or even a few days after the problematic food is eaten.
 Food allergy tests will typically not pick up these sensitivities, so they can be difficult to identify.
 Dr. Mark Hyman, chairman of the board of the Institute for Functional Medicine, claims that these types of food sensitivities affect more than 50 percent of the population.

 - Brain fog